You are hereHome >

 In April, Illinois PIRG released a report in which we surveyed more than 350 bank branches and revealed that fewer than half of branches obeyed their legal duty to fully disclose fees to prospective customers, while one in four provided no fee information at all.
 We also found that despite widespread stories about the “death” of free checking, free and low-cost checking choices are still widely available, if consumers shop around.

-Peoples Gas released its third quarter report Friday on its troubled pipe replacement program, which was the subject of a highly critical Illinois PIRG Education Fund report in June.
-The report shows that for the seventh consecutive quarter -- a period that spans every quarterly report on the project -- the program is behind schedule and over budget.
+Peoples Gas released its fourth quarter report Tuesday on its troubled pipe replacement program, which was the subject of a highly critical Illinois PIRG Education Fund report last June.
+Peoples Gas’ own data shows that for the eighth consecutive quarter -- a period that spans every quarterly report on the project -- the program is behind schedule and over budget.

 Consumer Protection | Illinois PIRG